roboticslab-fr/rplidar-turtlebot2/README.md

 ## Setup rules for USB connection

-Move to the script folder of rplidar_ros package
+Move to the script folder of rplidar_ros package.

 	roscd rplidar_ros/scripts

-Make the script executable
+Make the script executable.

 	chmod +x create_udev_rules.sh

 Launch the script provided in the rplidar_ros package and it will automatically setup the rules.

 	./create_udev_rules.sh
 	enter user password when prompted